david-why/PassBuilder/README.md

 ## Usage

 1. Install [the shortcut](https://github.com/david-why/PassBuilder/raw/refs/heads/main/shortcut/PassBuilder.shortcut).
 This can't be executed directly; you need to create your own shortcut to use it.
-2. Create a new shortcut, and put the following actions:
+2. Either [install this example shortcut](https://www.icloud.com/shortcuts/3847cdc5491945d39e4565571fafdb1e) and edit the values, or create a new shortcut, and put the following actions:
    1. Text: Put the JSON content of your pass here.
 The format is described later.
    2. Run Shortcut: Choose the `PassBuilder` shortcut you installed earlier, and set the input to the Text variable from the first action.
    3. Save File: Save the pass you created to a file.
 (On iOS, the saved file can't be opened directly.
-See below for a workaround.)
+See below for a workaround.
+The example shortcut already does this.)
 3. Run the shortcut to create the pass.

 ## JSON Content Format